grobruegge/sirs2023/README.md

 ## Additional Information

+### Hashes of VMs:

+The hashes of the VMs have been created using `sha256sum` for the snapshots-files of kind *.vdi* and the VirtualBox files of kind *.vbox*

 ### Author:
 **Arne Grobrügge**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/grobruegge/sirs2023/contributors) who participated in this project.